Actively Recruiting

 • Participation in other clinical trials within three months before screening.

-• Intracranial diseases causing increased pressure in the brain.
+• Intracranial diseases causing increased pressure.

 • Positive tests for hepatitis A, active hepatitis B or C, hepatitis E, HIV, or syphilis.